-For product selling, there is:
+For product selling, there are:

-For content creation, there is:
+For content creation, there are:

 But what do all these have in common?
 You do not have control!

-Users are at the whim of these companies policies and procedures.
+Users are at the whim of these companies’ policies and procedures.

 You don’t have control of any changes they make to their platform or if their platform dies out completely!

-Now I know what you are thinking, “platforms like Amazon, Facebook and YouTube are too huge to die out, so I have nothing to worry about.”
+Now I know what you are thinking, “platforms like Amazon, Facebook, and YouTube are too huge to die out, so I have nothing to worry about.”